 FREE attorney consultation: (253) 778-6952

-A Tacoma bankruptcy attorney can educate you on your options.
+Our Tacoma bankruptcy attorneys can educate you on your options.

-If you think you are in this situation, you should contact a skilled Tacoma bankruptcy attorney from our law firm to educate yourself about your options.
+If you think you are in this situation, you should contact the skilled Tacoma bankruptcy attorneys from our law firm to educate yourself about your options.
 Most people think of bankruptcy as utter ruin.
 In reality, bankruptcy is a way of avoiding complete ruin.
 Most people who file bankruptcy in Tacoma do not lose any property at all.
 They are able to keep 100% of their retirement plan, their home and their car.
 Most people are able to keep all their property.
-An experienced bankruptcy attorney in your corner can make all the difference!
+An experienced bankruptcy lawyer in Tacoma, WA fighting for you can make all the difference!

 Speak with a bankruptcy lawyer in Tacoma, WA from our firm today about achieving a fresh financial start.

 The purpose of bankruptcy is to give you a fresh financial start – to put you back on track so you can remain a productive worker and active consumer.
 It allows you to keep important property so you have a chance at turning your affairs around.
 It lets creditors know that you are not able to pay them or, if you can pay them something, it divides the money up among your creditors equally.
 It can be a huge mistake to cash in a retirement plan or take out a loan on your house to pay just part of your debt.
 Often that just puts the problem off for another day.

 As soon as you file a bankruptcy all debt collection stops.
 Creditors are prohibited from continuing or filing a law suit, calling you, putting a lien on your property, garnishing your wages or cutting off your utilities.
 Foreclosures and repossessions stop dead in their tracks.
 Almost every attempt to collect a debt is prohibited the second you file your case.